 Applications for discovery can also be made against non-parties such as the CCCS after the commencement of an action.
 However, the ability of private applicants to apply for discovery against companies or the CCCS to obtain documents – such as confidential versions of decisions, proffers and leniency materials – is unprecedented and is likely to be met with some resistance, possibly requiring special disclosure regimes including strict confidentiality.
 An exception to this would be where the proffers are cited in the CCCS's determination.

 The process of discovery by private parties is a recognised threat to the global practice of regulators to offer leniency or immunity regimes to parties engaging in anticompetitive conduct to come forward in exchange for immunity, including from third-party actions.
 Equally, the need for the private applicant to obtain necessary evidence to advance its claim is recognised by courts and is a basis for discovery processes.
 Balancing these tensions is a significant matter of public policy.
-In recognition of this, the CCCS has provided that access to a leniency corporate statement is only granted to addressees of a provisional infringement decision, provided that the addressee undertakes not to make any copy by mechanical or electronic means.9 While yet to be tested, it appears that the effect of this guideline is to quarantine leniency documents from claimants in private actions.
+In recognition of this, the CCCS has provided that access to a leniency corporate statement is only granted to addressees of a provisional infringement decision, provided that the addressee undertakes not to make any copy by mechanical or electronic means.10 While yet to be tested, it appears that the effect of this guideline is to quarantine leniency documents from claimants in private actions.

 Use of experts

-Expert evidence is common in proceedings in Singapore and evidence law in Singapore admits the opinion of an expert witness in order to assist the court in reaching a proper conclusion on a matter which requires the application of special skill or knowledge.
+Expert evidence is common in proceedings in Singapore and evidence law in Singapore admits the opinion of an expert witness to assist the court in reaching a proper conclusion on a matter that requires the application of special skill or knowledge.
 Parties will often seek to appoint their own expert rather than rely on a single joint expert.
 Expect evidence must be given in a written report signed by the expert and exhibited in a sworn or affirmed affidavit, unless otherwise directed by the court.
-The court10 can limit the number of expert witnesses who can be called at trial.
+The court11 can limit the number of expert witnesses who can be called at trial.
 These expert reports are also required to contain a statement that the expert understands that in making a report, their paramount duty is to assist the court on matters relevant to their expertise and they certify that they have complied with that requirement.

 Singapore does not have a class action regime.
 However, Order 15, Rule 12 of the Rules of Court provides for representative actions.
 Under this regime, claimants who wish to pursue a claim as a representative action must agree to do so; that is, opt in.

-There is no formal requirement to certify a class in a representative action under the rules.12 However, the Singapore Court of Appeal13 has held that for a representative action to be brought, the class of represented persons must be capable of clear definition and identification.
+There is no formal requirement to certify a class in a representative action under the rules.13 However, the Singapore Court of Appeal14 has held that for a representative action to be brought, the class of represented persons must be capable of clear definition and identification.
 Additionally, the represented claimants must have the 'same interest' in the proceedings, and even where this requirement is satisfied, the court has the discretion to refuse to permit proceedings to continue as a representative action if it finds that they are not suitable.

-As a representative action for a breach of the Act is yet to proceed, it remains to be seen whether a representative action will provide a satisfactory route for group litigation of infringements of competition law in Singapore, especially since each claimant must still individually establish that it has suffered the loss directly as a result of the infringement as required by the Act.
+As a representative action for a breach of the Act has yet to proceed, it remains to be seen whether a representative action will provide a satisfactory route for group litigation of infringements of competition law in Singapore, especially since each claimant must still individually establish that it has suffered the loss directly as a result of the infringement as required by the Act.

 It is unlikely that the Singapore courts will award exemplary or punitive damages in relation to a private action for a competition law contravention.
 This is because the result might be that the offender is punished twice, owing to the earlier finding of the CCCS.
 Additionally, it is arguable that the Parliament did not intend Section 86 to include exemplary damages as they had been removed during the bill drafting process.
-Additionally, as there are as yet no private actions in Singapore, it is as yet unclear whether a court would award restitutionary damages or an account of profits.
+Additionally, as there have not yet been any private actions in Singapore, it is as yet unclear whether a court would award restitutionary damages or an account of profits.
 Section 86(1) of the Act empowers the court to grant 'such other relief as the court thinks fit'; however, in Singapore, damages are assessed on compensatory principles to cure the harm or loss directly suffered.